geerlingguy/ansible-role-mysql/README.md

 Replication settings.
 Set `mysql_server_id` and `mysql_replication_role` by server (e.g. the master would be ID `1`, with the `mysql_replication_role` of `master`, and the slave would be ID `2`, with the `mysql_replication_role` of `slave`).
 The `mysql_replication_user` uses the same keys as `mysql_users`, and is created on master servers, and used to replicate on all the slaves.

+### MariaDB usage

+This role works with either MySQL or a compatible version of MariaDB.
+On RHEL/CentOS 7+, the mariadb database engine was substituted as the default MySQL replacement package, so you should override the `mysql_packages` variable with the below configuration to make sure MariaDB is installed correctly.

+#### RHEL/CentOS 7 MariaDB configuration

+Set the following variables (at a minimum):

+    mysql_packages:
+      - mariadb
+      - mariadb-server
+      - mariadb-libs
+      - MySQL-python
+      - perl-DBD-MySQL
+    mysql_daemon: mariadb
+    mysql_log_error: /var/log/mariadb/mariadb.log
+    mysql_syslog_tag: mariadb
+    mysql_pid_file: /var/run/mariadb/mariadb.pid

+#### Ubuntu 14.04 MariaDB configuration

+Set the following variables (at a minimum):

+    mysql_packages:
+      - mariadb-client
+      - mariadb-server
+      - python-mysqldb

 ## Dependencies

 None.